goldentroll/learn-htmlcss/project-html-d1-forms/README.md

 # Project HTML D1 Forms

-To code this project you need to know :

-Create a Table
+Topics : Create a Table
 How a Form Works
 , Text Input
 , Adding a Label